What’s your image of Black Friday Cyber Monday? Something like this as in the picture above? (Image source: Daily Hive)

 The problem for those shoppers is they don’t get to handle the goods (or, thankfully, to pound any doors).

-So that means it’s the images you choose and how you display them that is perhaps the most important impression your customers will have of your products on BFCM weekend.
+So that means it’s the images you choose and how you display them that is perhaps the most important impression your customers will have of your Shopify store on BFCM days.

 There is little doubt that when an online shopper is considering the product, the pictures play an important role in their final purchasing decision.